AnnemetteBP/logit-diff-lens/docs/README_comparison_artifacts.md

 - compare two models on the same prompt
 - compare two runs over batches or datasets
+- compare the same model under different prompting or decoding conditions
 - compare two readout settings such as `ModelNorm` and `Tuned Lens`
 - create a heatmap from saved prompt captures
 - find positions or layers with large divergence